Yoga to Relieve Respiratory Ailments – Online

 For everyone, including Yoga teachers and health professionals

 Learn simple, authentic, and effective yogic practices to relieve respiratory ailments, including allergies, asthma, and COPD (chronic obstructive pulmonary disorder).
 Not only can these practices reduce suffering, but also potentially save lives.
 In light of the recent Covid pandemic, we especially recognize the importance of healthy respiratory function.
 The teachings presented in this workshop can boost the immune system, improve overall respiratory health, and prevent and reverse many chronic diseases.

-This online workshop is designed for Yoga therapists, Yoga teachers, and healthcare professionals and focuses on the importance of therapeutic practice of specific pranayamas (breath exercises), bandhas (energy locks), mudras (energy seals), and mantras (sacred sounds) to address respiratory ailments.
+This online workshop is designed for Yoga therapists, Yoga teachers, and healthcare professionals and focuses on the importance of the therapeutic practice of specific pranayamas (breathing practices), bandhas (energy locks), mudras (energy seals), and mantras (sacred sounds) to address respiratory ailments.
 Use the strategies and skills learned in this course to design, implement, and evaluate individualized Yoga and holistic therapy protocols for various conditions.

 The live sessions will be recorded and the recordings are usually posted within one day for program participants to review.
-Recordings will be available for review for 8 weeks after the program ends.
+Recordings will be available for review for 8 weeks after the program ends, until February 6, 2022.

 This course is open to all.
 This workshop is ideal for Yoga Therapists, Yoga teachers, and healthcare professionals, as well as anyone interested in learning more about the subject.